 This tasty and versatile sauce combines two of my favorite ingredients – peanut butter and coconut milk.

 There are many versions for the sauce in the kitchens of Thailand, Vietnam, Indonesia and others.
-Here is one of my versions for it.
+The recipe here is one of my versions for it.
 In other versions I may use other types of chili peppers, cilantro instead of mint, or both, palm sugar instead of honey, lime instead of the vinegar…– you get the picture.

 The sauce keeps well in the fridge, in an airtight container, so don’t hesitate to prepare a large amount.
-Just reheat gently before using, as it is at the flavors are at their best at room temperature.
+Just reheat it gently before using, as the flavors are at their best when warmed up a bit.

 Makes: 2 cups